Skip to main content

 Using the ViewFile Macro

-An alternate method of working with Microsoft Office, and other, files within Confluence is to use the ViewFile Macro, which allows you to embed such files into your Confluence pages.
+An alternate method of working with Microsoft 365, and other, files within Confluence is to use the ViewFile Macro, which allows you to embed such files into your Confluence pages.
 This differs from using the Office Connector plug-in in that embedded files cannot be edited within Confluence, since they act as attachment links.

 Learn more about using the ViewFile macro.